 There are over a hundred different species of gurnard across the world.
 Three species have a wide distribution across the UK and are profiled in detail below.
 There are several other species which are much less common in the waters around the British Isles and are only briefly mentioned below.

 All gurnards have a tapering cylindrical body and large triangular dorsal fin and long second dorsal and anal fins.
-Gurnard have a high broad head which is hard as its skull is made of solid bony plates.
+Gurnard have a high broad head which is hard as the skull is made of solid bony plates.
 Tentacle-like feeler appendages are located under the head which contain sensory organs to allow the gurnard to locate food (these are in fact adapted pelvic fins).
-Four non-poisonous spines project down from the pectoral fins and some specimens can have other smaller spines coming from the head.
-In tropical countries some gurnard species are poisonous, but non of the UK species are.
-The pectoral fins are large, and fan-like ‘wings.’
+Four spines project down from the pectoral fins and some specimens can have other smaller spines coming from the head.
+The pectoral fins are large, and form fan-like ‘wings.’
 The tail is small and triangular and is only very slightly forked.
+In tropical countries some gurnard species have spines which can deliver venom, but not of the gurard species found in the waters around the British Isles are venomous.

 - Also known as: Yellow Gurnard or Tubfish